rljacobson/mod2/mod2-lib/doc/DesignNotes.md

+# Design

+Much of mod2-lib follows Maude's implementation very closely.
+There are some important differences:

+- Strategies are not implemented.
+- Object oriented features are not implemented.
+- There isn't a semantics for modules and imports yet, so they are not implemented.
+- Since mod2-lib is meant to only implement the internal algorithms, details specific to the Maude language itself are either not implemented or are different.
+- In particular, features related to Maude's sophisticated customizable syntax are not implemented.
+- In Maude, `HashConsSet`s return an ID number for a DAG node.
+We just return the pointer.
+This might change if we need to swap out the node dynamically without invalidating already hash consed nodes.

+# Issues

+## Overwriting in place
+Overwriting in-place is really problematic with fat pointers, because you aren't overwriting the vtable pointer in the fat pointer.
+If you can guarantee that the vtable/theory doesn't change–which you can't–then it's ok.

+One option is to store the vtable pointer in `DagNodeCore` (or just use the theory tag) and reconstruct the fat pointer in `UnsafePointer`.

+## `SymbolType`

+The same symbol can have different `SymbolType`s in different modules.
+So the symbol type of a symbol is maintained in the module, not in the symbol itself.

 # Notes

 Built-in data types are in the Non-Algebraic Theory (NATheory).
 Their value is stored in both the `Term` and `DagNode`.